RSZ-Nld/YoRadio/Readme.md

 Made a pcb for yoRadio / Maestro Internet radio.
+I also included Flash files.

 A 360 Mini convertor is used for 12V to 5V (adjust it on 5V before turn on) on the pcb.